aidanschang/Self-Pay-Kiosk-System-Database/README.md

 ![image](https://user-images.githubusercontent.com/84875731/208284159-49f98541-7b54-4654-8417-cec099c8bc8e.png)

 4. Browse and Add Menu Items to the Cart<br />
-Single_Item
+* Single_Item
-  a.
-Once the customer selects the Station, the customer can see all the Menu Items from that Station.
+  1. Once the customer selects the Station, the customer can see all the Menu Items from that Station.
-  b.
-Menu items are associate with information such as price, calories, and item descriptions.
+  2. Menu items are associate with information such as price, calories, and item descriptions.
-  c.
-There are two types of Menu Items, a Single Item or a Build Your Own Item (BYO Item).
+  3. There are two types of Menu Items, a Single Item or a Build Your Own Item (BYO Item).
-  d.
-If a customer selects a Single Item, the selection process is finished and can proceed to select more Menu Items or check out. <br />
+  4. If a customer selects a Single Item, the selection process is finished and can proceed to select more Menu Items or check out. <br />
 Modifier_Item
 a.
 Modifier_Item behalf like a menu item but instead being a food item, modifiers are the instructions that describe how a menu item should be prepared.
 b.
 For example, the kiosk asks the customer for the salad dressing level or how well-cooked they want their steak to be cooked.
 The customer can select the Modifier_Item such as “Light”, “Normal”, and “Extra” for the dressing level and “Rare”, “Medium”, and “Well Done” for the wellness of the steak.